aastavsashasen/DijkstraWarehousePlanner/README.md

 Here is an image outlining the problem:
 ![Alt text](/visualrepresentation.PNG?raw=true "Visual Representation of Problem")

+The above shows a rather simple problem with 3 intermediate nodes where no skips are made.
+However, for a large number of nodes the problem becomes more complex andmany nodes may be skipped.

 Here is some sample input:\
 3\
 30 30 90\